Blue (Terje Rypdal album)

-Blue is an album by guitarist Terje Rypdal and The Chasers, bassist Bjørn Kjellemyr and drummer Audun Kleive, recorded in 1986 and released on the ECM label.
+Blue is an album by Terje Rypdal and the Chasers, recorded in 1986 and released on the ECM label.
+Rypdal's Chasers Trio features rhythm section Bjørn Kjellemyr and Audun Kleive.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4½ stars stating "One of the primary attributes of Blue is its sequencing; the entire recording seems to unfold endlessly and seamlessly.
+The AllMusic review by Thom Jurek awarded the album 4½ stars, stating:One of the primary attributes of Blue is its sequencing; the entire recording seems to unfold endlessly and seamlessly.
 Nothing is rushed, and all parts and players contribute economically.
 The band establishes a textural point of view to improvise from in every selection, and doesn't seem to be hindered by the guitar-bass-drums limitation.
-Each track appears to reveal itself as a sound world, full of possibility and limitless space, giving the band a chance to offer itself to these compositions rather than just play them".
+Each track appears to reveal itself as a sound world, full of possibility and limitless space, giving the band a chance to offer itself to these compositions rather than just play them.